crypt01trucker/Soc-Automation-Lab/README.md

 # Soc-Automation-Lab
-Hands-on guide for automating Wazuh alerts using Shuffle

 # SOC Automation: Integrating Wazuh Alerts with Shuffle - A Hands-On Guide

 ## Introduction
-This hands-on lab is designed for SOC analysts looking to gain practical experience in automating threat detection and response within a Security Operations Center (SOC).
-The lab demonstrates how to automate Wazuh alerts using Shuffle, helping you build skills in SOC automation.
-By the end of the lab, you’ll be able to automatically block IP addresses after failed SSH login attempts.
+Welcome to this hands-on guide designed for SOC analysts looking to gain practical experience in Security Operations Center (SOC) automation.
+In this guide, we’ll take you through the step-by-step process of automating Wazuh alerts using Shuffle.
+By the end, you’ll have valuable skills to enhance your SOC capabilities, including setting up an automated workflow to handle unsuccessful SSH login attempts on an Ubuntu server.

 ## Objectives
-- Set up a Wazuh Manager and Agent.
-- Integrate Wazuh alerts with Shuffle for active response.
-- Automate IP blocking after failed SSH login attempts.
+Setting up an automated SOC environment.
+Configure Wazuh for threat detection and Shuffle for workflow automation, focusing on automatically blocking IP addresses attempting unauthorized SSH logins.

 ## Prerequisites
-- Password Manager (to securely store credentials).
+- **Password Manager**: You'll be creating multiple accounts and VMs, so a password manager is highly recommended.
 - Cloud Account (AWS, GCP, Digital Ocean, or Vultr with a free tier).
 - Two Ubuntu VMs:
   1. **Wazuh Manager**